Bills QB Josh Allen officially active vs. Vikings

-Having said that, at the time of this writing (11:37am) he had not taken the field.
+Allen did not take the field early, which was unusual for him.
 Back-up Case Keenum, who took the starters reps during practice this week, has been on the field throwing in the pregame.
 Allen is usually out early throwing the football.
+He did go on the field around 12:15 p.m.

 The expectation is that Allen will start, although the Bills have yet to confirm that.
 Allen and Keenum are the only quarterbacks on the gameday roster, as the Bills did not elevate Matt Barkley from the practice squad in advance of the game.